Cray-HPE/docs-csm/operations/node_management/customize_pcie_hardware.md

     Now the boot scripts are set up for booting differing PCIe cards or onboard NICs.

 1. In some cases the cards used for HSN NICs are used for mgmt interfaces, e.g. the system's storage and master nodes use ConnectX-5s.
-In this case this would ensure the mgmt NICs do not get labeled as HSN NICs:
+In this case, this would ensure the mgmt NICs do not get labeled as HSN NICs:

     > **Note:** The HSN NICs key off of the Device ID, not the Vendor ID.